AikidoSec/firewall-node/docs/troubleshooting.md

 - The package installed correctly.
 - The firewall is imported early in your app (before any other import).
 - Your framework-specific integration (middleware, decorator, etc.) matches the example in the README.
-- You’re using Node.js 16 or newer
+- You’re using Node.js 16 or newer.
 - Zen runs only on the server side, it does not run in the browser.

 ## Check connection to Aikido